 A professional image must be maintained at all times.
-Recruits and other sworn officers (collectively "sworn members" or "officers") are held strictly accountable to all regulations governing personal appearance.
-Sworn members must always present a neat and tidy appearance while on duty, whether in uniform or civilian attire.
-No on duty (to include court, overtime, or other duty assignment) member shall wear any article of clothing visible to the public containing social, economic, or political language that might be considered an advocacy statement or create controversy.
-The Uniform and Appearance Standards are fully outlined in GO-PER-110.11 (Uniform, Equipment, and Appearance Standards).
+Recruit and other sworn officers (collectively "sworn members" or "officers") are held strictly accountable to all regulations governing personal appearance.
+Sworn members are required to present a neat and tidy appearance at all times while on duty, whether in uniform or civilian attire.
+No on-duty (to include court, overtime, and/or other duty assignment) member shall wear any article of clothing visible to the public containing language of a social, economic, or political nature that might be considered an advocacy statement or that might create controversy.
+The Uniform and Appearance standards are outlined in full in GO-PER-110.11.